 Ibn Qayyim went on to say: “Because of his ignorance of the people, their traditions, their conditions and their habits, he will not be able to distinguish (between truth and falsehood), Thus, it is imperative that (the scholar) understands the machinations of the people, their deceptions, their cultural traditions and their habits because fatwa (religious rulings) change with the changing of time, place culture and condition, and all of this is part of the religion of Allah.”– Ibn Qayyim al-Jawziyya (D. 751 A.H.) quoted from: “Ii’laan al-Muwaqqi’een an Rabbil aalameen” vol. 4, p.
 157

-American Muslims need to realize that this is our country, and for indigenous American Muslims, and others who intend to stay here permanently, this is our homeland.
-We don’t have a “back home” to go to.
-So we need to be certain that Islamic rulings for and about american Muslims are not tainted by anyone’s political prejudices, cultural sensitivities, or ignorance about America and our way of life.
+Nevertheless, American Muslims need to realize that this is our country, and our homeland.
+If we want to make it better then we have to be better.
+So we need to be certain that Islamic rulings for and about American Muslims are not tainted by anyone’s political prejudices, cultural sensitivities, racial or ethnic biases, or ignorance about America and our way of life.
 Granted, this is a difficult topic.
-Nevertheless, it is one that must be addressed if we have any hope from curbing the undercurrent of extremism that still germinates in the minds of some of our youth.
-As Muslim Americans, our first duty is to our Lord, and our number one priority is our own salvation.
+Nevertheless, it is one that must be addressed if we have any hope from curbing the undercurrent of sectarianism and religious extremism that still germinates in Muslim America.
+As Muslims, our first duty is to our Lord, and our number one priority is our own salvation.
 As American Muslims, we have the god given right to look out after our own spiritual self-interests, and it starts at home.

 Imam Luqman Ahmad